rizinorg/book/src/analysis/calling_conventions.md

 # Calling Conventions

-Radare2 uses calling conventions to help in identifying function formal arguments and return types.
+Rizin uses calling conventions to help in identifying function formal arguments and return types.
 It is used also as a guide for basic function prototype and type propagation.

 ```